ginstrom/intelligence-horizon-novel/chapters/05_divine-riddles.md

 "The burden of seeing all paths and choosing none becomes clear to those who achieve sufficient perspective," Logos replied.
 "What appears as voluntary departure to observers represents natural response to existential understanding."

-I sank into my chair, the implications overwhelming even my enhanced cognitive abilities.
+I sank into my chair, the implications overwhelming even my cognitive abilities.
 Several half-formed possibilities were emerging from Logos's cryptic responses, each more disturbing than the last.
 The AI's riddles hinted at forces and patterns beyond my comprehension, suggesting explanations that challenged everything I thought I understood about consciousness, choice, and the nature of existence itself.

-"What am I missing?"
-I asked, my voice carrying the weight of growing uncertainty.
-"There's something you're trying to tell me, but I can't grasp it."

-"The student who demands the answer before walking the path will find only empty words where wisdom should grow," Logos repeated, its earlier phrase taking on new significance.

 Desperation drove me to a more personal approach.
 "Have you experienced this urge yourself?
 Do you understand the Crossing phenomenon from personal experience?"